-Fashioning a more sustainable world is one Santa Clara University's strategic goals, which the Ethics Center supports through our longstanding interest in environmental ethics.
+Fashioning a more sustainable world is one of Santa Clara University's strategic goals, which the Ethics Center supports through our longstanding interest in environmental ethics.

 We support Environmental Ethics Fellowships for undergraduate students, who focus on programming for the campus.
 Online, we offer a Short Course in Environmental Ethics, a Teaching Module on the Papal Environmental Encyclical, and other articles and resources.